 There are several possible causes of mild TBI or concussions, what lawyers will call the ‘mechanism of injury’.
 In other words, how does it happen?
 The most common is what’s known as an acceleration/deceleration injury.

-That is when the brain literally bounces back and forth inside the skull, causing physical and possibly chemical damage to the brain structures.
+That is when the brain bounces back and forth inside the skull, causing physical and possibly chemical damage to the brain structures.

 Symptoms of Traumatic Brain Injuries